srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/CloudLabs.AI/09-Create a VM with a Template.md

 In this task, we will browse the Azure QuickStart gallery and deploy a template that creates a virtual machine.

-1. Double click on the Microsoft Edge icon in the VM desktop to open browser
+1. Double click on the **Microsoft Edge** icon on the VM desktop to open the browser

 2. In a new tab, access the [Azure Quickstart Templates gallery](https://azure.microsoft.com/resources/templates?azure-portal=true).
-In the gallery you will find a number of popular and recently updated templates.
-These templates automate deployment of Azure resources, including installation of popular software packages.
+In the gallery, you will find a number of popular and recently updated templates.
+These templates automate the deployment of Azure resources, including the installation of popular software packages.

 3. Browse through the many different types of templates that are available.

-    **Note**: Are there are any templates that are of interest to you?
+Are there any templates that are of interest to you?

-4. Select the **Deploy a simple Windows VM**
+4. Search and Select the **Deploy a simple Windows VM**.

     **Note**: The **Deploy to Azure** button enables you to deploy the template via the Azure portal.
-During such deployment, you will be prompted only for small set of configuration parameters.
+During such deployment, you will be prompted only for a small set of configuration parameters.

 5. Click the **Deploy to Azure** button.
 Your browser session will be automatically redirected to the [Azure portal](http://portal.azure.com/).

-6. If prompted, sign in to the Azure with the Azure credentials from the Lab Environment output page.
+6. If prompted, sign in to the Azure with the **Username** and **Password** provided in the **Environment Details** Tab.

 7. Click **Edit template**.
 The Resource Manager template format uses the JSON format.
 Review the parameters and variables.
 Then locate the parameter for virtual machine name.
-Change the name to **myVMTemplate**. **Save** your changes.
+Go to line no 95 and Change the name to **myVMTemplate**, and **Save** your changes.

     ![Screenshot of the template with the VM name change highlilghted.](../images/0901.png)